Hamilton Galloway – Alpha Phi Chapter (University of Idaho) – 2023 to Today

 Edwin A. Wadsworth – Alpha Chapter (University of California) – 1938 to 1939

-Brother Wadsworth entered the Omega Chapter in the early 1980s.
+Brother Wadsworth entered the Omega Chapter on July 27, 1999.

 Irving L. Dilliard – Gamma Chapter (University of Illinois) – 1936 to 1938